henriquea/movtogif-cli/README.md

 ### Optimise GIF

-You can try [gifsicle](https://www.lcdf.org/gifsicle/) to reduce the file size.
+If you're not happy with the file size you can try [gifsicle](https://www.lcdf.org/gifsicle/) to reduce it.
+However it may compromise the image quality.

 ```
 brew install gifsicle